p30arena/epub_quote_extractor/memory-bank/progress.md

 ## Current Status

-The project has a robust foundational implementation for its core components, including EPUB parsing with overlap, LLM interaction with structured outputs, database persistence with duplicate prevention, and **now includes a mechanism for persisting and resuming processing progress.** The data models and prompt engineering are well-defined.
-The immediate next steps involve setting up the development environment, configuring database migrations, and then focusing on refining existing components and adding comprehensive testing.
+The project now features a complete, two-stage, LLM-powered pipeline for quote extraction and processing.
+The first stage extracts quotes from EPUBs and stores them in a database with a `PENDING` status.
+The second stage uses an LLM to automatically approve, decline, and group these quotes.
+The database schema, application logic, and command-line interface have all been updated to support this new architecture.
+The immediate next steps are to set up the environment, run database migrations to apply the new schema, and then begin testing and refining the new pipeline.

 ## Known Issues